By: C. W. Stratton

 Recovery is an inside job that requires complete and total honesty and a willingness to look at ourselves and address the very issues that have plagued us for so long.
 If we can’t apply these concepts (honesty and willingness) into our personal recovery, we will be left with that feeling of being powerless and continue to use this as one of our many excuses we tend to use when we fall into the mindset of being “effortless.”

 Lack of “effort” can be quite crippling to recovery.
 Effortless is the nature of not using physical and mental exertion.
 It is also seen as simple, painless, easy, or uncomplicated.
 These exact concepts are the same ones we displayed during active addiction.
 How can we expect to progress, transform and grow if we use the same thinking from the past?
-The very things we should be working on in our recovery that we choose not to, will eventually resurface at a time in our lives that we may not be prepared to address.
+The very things we should be working on in our recovery that we choose not to, will eventually resurface at a time in our lives that we may not be ready to discuss.
 Of course I understand that recovery is a lifelong process, but keep in mind that it also requires rigorous honesty, work and effort.

 Do we look at issues or situations in our lives and continue to say “I’m powerless over that” or do we say “I need to put forth effort” in resolving that?